 - Choose A Suitable Bootstrap Startup

-This article talks about easy and uncomplicated money making businesses.
-If your dad happens to be Charles Southwest and he leave it to you to spend millions to start a company, you should not be here.
+This article talks about easy and uncomplicated money-making businesses.
+If your dad happens to be Charles Southwest and he leaves it to you to spend millions to start a company, you should not be here.

 Anyway, there are business models that are suitable for bootstrapping and there are some that need heavy capital expenditure (CAPEX).
 An online business like blogging will be the perfect poster boy of a bootstrapping business.
 There are some good reasons listed here on why you should create a blog to make money.